 Therefore practicing this drill will allow you become more comfortable with this movement while strengthening your core.

-When done successfully you will be travelling lots of distance without burning out your arms which have a more limited capacity than your core.
+When done successfully, you will travel lots of distance without burning out your arms which have a more limited capacity than your core.

-As you do so you will notice your will start going “back and down” with your upper half: don’t panic.
+As you do so you will notice that you will start going “back and down” with your upper half: don’t panic.

 This is part of the movement and the tighter you keep your lats and core the safer you will be.

 How you move and position your feet is crucial in the rope climb.